HendrikReh/chessbuddy/README.md

 Checksums are computed from the PGN file contents, so re-ingesting an updated file properly records a new batch.
 Each stored move retains pre/post comments, side-variations, and NAGs, exposing richer annotations alongside the main line.

+## Development guidelines

+- All OCaml modules must `open!
+Base` (or rely on the Base namespace) and only fall back to `Stdlib.<module>` when Base intentionally lacks an equivalent.
+This keeps the codebase consistent with Jane Street idioms and avoids mixing prelude semantics.
+- Run `dune fmt` before submitting patches, and keep module structure aligned with the library layout in `lib/`.

 **Note**: Current version (0.0.2) uses placeholder FENs with starting position board state.
 Full position tracking requires integration with a chess engine library.

 ## Testing